Unions NSW calls for gig economy to be regulated

 Unions NSW has begun a national push for a new body to regulate the ‘gig economy’ after an unlicensed asbestos removal was done through job posting website, Airtasker.

-The trade union said on Friday that it had already had some success in improving standards on Airtasker where minimum rates are now advertised for work done through the site.
+The trade union council said on Friday that it had already had some success in improving standards on Airtasker where minimum rates are now advertised for work done through the site.
 But unions have collected evidence of “serious safety and licensing concerns."

 Jobs have been posted on Airtasker requesting workers to break up and dispose of asbestos sheeting.
 In one job, a worker was paid $50 to remove five sheets of asbestos and was provided only a safety mask for protection, the organisation said.